j2objc-contrib/j2objc-gradle/README.md

 ### Usage
 At HEAD, this plugin is in a state of significant flux as we refactor it into a first-class Gradle plugin for our beta.
-You may wish to wait for the beta release as we will not support the alpha release in any form going forward.
+You may wish to wait for the beta release as we may make backwards incompatible changes before that point.

 You should start with a clean java only project without any android dependencies, preferably named `'shared'`.
 This must be buildable using Gradle's standard `'java'` plugin.
 It may start as an empty project and allows you to gradually shift over code from an existing Android application.

 Within the `'shared'` project's `build.gradle`, apply the j2objc plugin before the java plugin.

-Note: the plugins {...} syntax does not work for the j2objc plugin, so you must use the old buildscript style For more info see: https://github.com/j2objc-contrib/j2objc-gradle/issues/130
+Note: the `plugins {...}` syntax does not work for the j2objc plugin, so you must use the old buildscript style.
+For more info see: https://github.com/j2objc-contrib/j2objc-gradle/issues/130

     // File: shared/build.gradle
     buildscript {